Samsung's super ultra wide monitors are now even bigger

-(Pocket-lint) - Hot out of CES 2023 comes the reveal of the latest iteration of the Samsung Odyssey Neo G9.
+Hot out of CES 2023 comes the reveal of the latest iteration of the Samsung Odyssey Neo G9.
 Which is now a 57-inch behemoth.
 This monitor was first teased back in November 2022, but is now being fully shown off in all its glory.

 The 2023 version of the Odyssey Neo G9 (with the model name G95NC) is said to be the world's first single monitor with dual ultra-high definition resolution.
 This equates to 7,680×2,160 resolution, with a 32:9 aspect ratio and 240Hz refresh rate.